Benzammour/scripts/README.md

 AppleScript which plays/pauses music played by Spotify/iTunes.

 ### z
 NOT MINE.
 Script that enables jumping through directories with the `z` command.
-Inside here to keep scripts synched between devices, [SOURCE](https://github.com/rupa/z).
+Inside here to keep scripts synched between devices, [Source](https://github.com/rupa/z).

+### SpotCurrent
+NOT MINE.
+Analogously to nowPlaying but on Linux. edited slightly.
+[Source](https://github.com/flymia/SpotCurrent)